PluralKit/PluralKit/docs/content/command-list.md

 - `pk;random [-group]` - Shows the info card of a randomly selected member [or group] in your system.
 - `pk;message <reply / message id / message link>` - Looks up information about a proxied message by reply or by its ID or link.
 - `pk;message <reply / message id / message link> delete` - Deletes a proxied message by reply or by its ID or link.
+- `pk;message <reply / message id / message link> edit <new message>` - Edits a proxied message by reply or by its ID or link.
 - `pk;invite` - Sends the bot invite link for PluralKit.
 - `pk;import` - Imports a data file from PluralKit or Tupperbox.
 - `pk;export` - Exports a data file containing your system information.